 Salt and Pepper Tofu

 Salt and Pepper Tofu Gluten Free

 Tofu or bean curd and its origin dated all the way back in China for more than 2000 years ago.
-Tofu is made from soy beans by solidifying soy milk and then compressing the soy bean curds into soft white portions.
-Tofu is used regularly as a main ingredient in many Chinese and Asian cuisines.
-The varieties of tofu available for sale are soft, silken, firm or extra firm.
-Tofu is highly versatile and can be used not only in many savoury dishes but desserts as well.
-As tofu is made from soy beans which are low-priced and plentiful, but rich in protein, the longstanding popularly known benefit of tofu is that of being the “poor man’s protein”.
-However, the health benefits of tofu as a meat alternative are now widely known and more people are treating tofu as a crucial source of lean protein especially for vegetarians or vegans.
+Besides, they make tofu from soy beans by solidifying soy milk.
+Then compressing the soy bean curds into soft white portions.
+Besides, they use tofu regularly as a main ingredient in many Chinese and Asian cuisines.
+Moreover, the varieties of tofu available for sale are soft, silken, firm or extra firm.

-Tofu is naturally gluten free, it is not only high in protein and low in calories, but an excellent source of calcium, manganese, copper, selenium and phosphorus.
-Tofu is also a good source of iron, magnesium, zinc, omega 3 fatty acids and vitamin B1 (Thiamine).
-Tofu also contains isoflavones and has antioxidant properties.
-There are many health benefits of consuming tofu, namely: decrease risks of cardiovascular diseases; assist in lowering bad LDL cholesterols; reduce risks of breast and prostate cancer; lower risks of type 2 diabetes; treats menopause symptoms; prevent and treat obesity and avert incidents of age-related neurological disorders.
+Tofu is naturally gluten free, it is not only high in protein and low in calories.
+But it is also an excellent source of calcium, manganese, copper, selenium and phosphorus.
+In addition, Tofu is also a good source of iron, magnesium, zinc, omega 3 fatty acids and vitamin B1 (Thiamine).
+Besides, tofu also contains isoflavones and has antioxidant properties.

+Salt and Pepper Tofu